-1.2 - Business relationships between the subsidiaries of Groupama SA and the regional mutuals in the areas of insurance, banking and services
+1.2 - Business relationships between the subsidiaries of Groupama SA and the regional mutuals in the areas of insurance, banking and services or services and in achieving a return on the investments made in the subsidiaries through Groupama SA.

 Groupama SA and the regional mutuals enjoy business relationships through various subsidiaries of Groupama SA.
 The role of these subsidiaries is either to offer products or services designed for members and customers in the areas of insurance, banking or services, or to provide financial resources to the entities of the Group.